ryanbmarx/orbitas-indonesia-projection/README.md

 Clone this repo into a working directory and install dependecies using `npm ci`.
 To run these presentations locally, start the development server (`npm run dev`) and visit [https://localhost:5000](https://localhost:5000).

+You'll also need to move the data files into the public folder, too, with `nom run static`.

 ## Deploying: How to actually use this.

 There are two required assets: `bundle.js` and `bundle.css`.
 They are the processed/compiled code and can be found in `/public`.
 They need to be included only once per page, no matter how many presentations there are.
+The `/data/` and `/geo/` folders should be in the same root as the bundled files.

 The basic markup required is: